yiicod/yii2-mailqueue/README.md

 Mail Queue
 ==========
 Mail queue for emails.
-You don't need how many emails will be send, because when you install this extension you can setteng how it.
-You will have table, where you can see status all emails.
+You don't need think how many emails will be send, because when you install this extension you can setting this.
+You will have table, where you can see emails status.

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).